leorskm/PlayStoreAnalysis/README.md

 - **Interpretation**: Identified key characteristics of each cluster, providing insights into what factors might contribute to an app's success on the Google Play Store.

-The project was performed in R. Find the code and the dataset attached to this repository.
+The project was performed in R. Find the code, visualisations and the dataset attached to this repository.